NBISweden/aMeta/README.md

     n_unique_kmers: 1000
     n_tax_reads: 200

+After you have prepared the sample- and configration-file, the workflow can can be run using the following command line:

+    cd aMeta
+    snakemake --snakefile workflow/Snakefile -j 100 --profile .profile --use-envmodules

-In the next sections we will give a detailed explanation for each file.
+In the next sections we will give a detailed explanation of all parameters in the configuration file.

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-## Configuration

-Clone the repo, create and edit the configuration files (see below) and run

-    cd /path/to/workdir
-    snakemake -s /path/to/repo/workflow/Snakefile -j 100 --profile .profile --use-envmodules
+## More details on configuration

 The workflow requires a configuration file, by default residing in `config/config.yaml` relative to the working directory, that defines location of samplesheet, what samples and analyses to run, and location of databases.
 The configuration file is validated against a schema (`workflow/schemas/config.schema.yaml`) that can be consulted for more detailed information regarding configuration properties.

 The `samplesheet` key points to a samplesheet file that consists of at minimum two columns, sample and fastq:

     sample	fastq
     foo     data/foo.fq.gz